 Just keep in mind that just because you see an offer in CardMatch doesn’t guarantee you’ll be approved.

 How to boost your chances of prequalifying and getting approved for a Chase credit card

 There are several steps you can take right away to increase your chances of being prequalified and approved for a Chase card.

 Check your credit score

 If your FICO score falls in any category other than very good or excellent, which typically means any score below 740, then it’s possible you’ll need to spend time improving your credit before you can qualify for a Chase credit card.
 To see where you stand for sure, make sure you check your credit score.

 Pay all of your bills early or on time

-The second most important factor that makes up your FICO score is your credit utilization—or the amounts you owe in relation to your credit limits.
+The second most important factor that makes up your FICO score is your credit utilization—or the amount you owe in relation to your credit limit.
 If your debt levels are high, you may be able to boost your credit score by paying off other debt.
-Most experts suggest keeping your credit utilization below 30 percent for the best results, which means maintaining $3,000 or less in debt for each $10,000 in revolving credit you have.

 Count your household income